nayere6342/sep11-freedom-project/tool/learning-log.md

 ```

-This is the full code snippent, To show all the content in this.
+This is the full code snippet, To show all the content in this.
 Here is the break-down;

 First:

  * To start off, this section of the code,

- * All it does is start loading the assest into the space.
+ * All it does is start loading the assets into the space.

  * Such as _'BOSS SPEED'_ as well as _'BOSS HEALTH'_.